OfentseR-tech-stack/OfentseR-tech-stack/README.md

 > **IoT Prototyping · Tinkercad · TCP/IP Concepts · Hardware Design**

-I've learnt to apply IoT principles to hardware prototyping using Tinkercad, and I'm able to work with TCP/IP networking concepts to understand how connected devices communicate within a network architecture.
-I enjoy bridging the gap between software logic and physical hardware.
+Applies IoT principles to hardware prototyping using Tinkercad, with an understanding of TCP/IP networking concepts and how connected devices communicate within a network architecture.
+Bridges the gap between software logic and physical hardware.

 ---